Mejri10/codewars-solutions/8-kyu/what's-wrong-with-these-identifiers?/python/README.md

 ## An identifier is simply a name...

-Can you amend this object so that it's properties comprise of vaild identifiers?
+Can you amend this object so that its properties comprise only vaild identifiers?